-When it comes to urban housing, it’s hard to imagine anything less threatening than granny flats.
+When it comes to urban homes, it’s hard to imagine anything less threatening than granny flats.
 But surprisingly, in Seattle last year instill fear they did, provoking a handful of anti-housing activists to appeal proposed rule changes intended to spark construction of in-law apartments and backyard cottages.
 And in an exasperating turn of events, the appeal was upheld.

 Of all the 65 recommendations in Seattle’s Housing Affordability and Livability Agenda (HALA) plan, these homes—collectively known as accessory dwelling units (ADUs) in urban planner-speak—should have been one of the easiest wins.
 Tucked away on single-family lots, ADUs expand access to great neighborhoods for families who can’t afford a pricey, larger detached house.
 At the same time, they let more people live near jobs and services, shortening carbon pollution-spewing commutes and reining in sprawl.